carter-yagemann/auto-xdccdl/README.md

     /autoxdcc <config_name>

-For example, if you created a config named `example.conf`:
+For example, for a config named `example.conf`:

     /autoxdcc example